Stochastic wave-current interaction in thermal shallow water dynamics: Long time - very small wave scaling regime

 Thus, in this scaling regime, applying asymptotics to the equations implies the same result as applying the asymptotics in the variational principle.

-\begin{remark}[Kelvin theorem result for generation of horizontal circulation] The Kelvin circulation theorem in \eqref{GL-KelThm} shows that any \emph{misalignment of the horizontal gradients} of the bathymetry and of the vertically averaged buoyancy \emph{will generate horizontal circulation} in the material loop $c(\overline{{\sf d}\boldsymbol \chi_t})$ which follows the stochastic Lagrangian flow velocity $\overline{{\sf d}\boldsymbol \chi_t}$ in the horizontal plane given in equation \eqref{eq:chi-defn}. \end{remark}
+\begin{remark}[Kelvin theorem result for generation of horizontal circulation] The Kelvin circulation theorem in \eqref{GL-KelThm} shows that any \textit{misalignment of the horizontal gradients} of the bathymetry and of the vertically averaged buoyancy \textit{will generate horizontal circulation} in the material loop $c(\overline{{\sf d}\boldsymbol \chi_t})$ which follows the stochastic Lagrangian flow velocity $\overline{{\sf d}\boldsymbol \chi_t}$ in the horizontal plane given in equation \eqref{eq:chi-defn}.
+The Kelvin circulation theorem \eqref{GL-KelThm} implies an evolution equation for potential vorticity, as well. \end{remark}

 In the next section, we will extend the comparative asymptotic expansion approach to consider the short time - small wave limit.
 This extension will be accomplished by first deriving equations using asymptotics in the Euler-Boussinesq equations and later doing asymptotics in the Lagrangian and applying the Euler-Poincar\'e theorem.